WDFN: The Fan

-On January 20, 2009, WDFN's local sports programming was replaced with syndicated programming consisting primarily of Fox Sports Radio.
-Sean Baligian signed off at noon, leading into coverage of the inauguration of President Barack Obama, with no mention of changes at the station.
-After several weeks with no local programming aside from Pistons broadcasts, Matt Shepard returned on April 6, relaunching his live morning show, Shep, Shower and Shave.
+On January 20, 2009, WDFN's local programming was replaced by the programs of the nationally syndicated Fox Sports Radio.
+Sean Baligian signed off at noon, leading into coverage of the inauguration of President Barack Obama.
+On February 5, WXYT-FM acquired the rights to become the Pistons' flagship station starting in the 2009–10 season.
+The Pistons cited they moved to WXYT-FM due to WDFN's weak signal, as a lot of listeners were having difficulty receiving the station without interference.

+After several months without local programming aside from updates and Pistons broadcasts, Matt Shepard returned on April 6, relaunching his live morning show, Shep, Shower and Shave.
 Longtime sports director and University of Detroit Titans basketball announcer Matt Dery left the station for competitor WXYT.
 Rob Pascoe also joined WXYT after being released from WDFN, and on April 28, 2009, Rob Otto was also given his release.
 In addition, WDFN would drop the "Fan" branding and rebranded as simply "Detroit Sports Talk."

-From the 2001-02 season through the end of the 2008-09 NBA season, WDFN was the Detroit Pistons' flagship radio station.
-The Pistons qualified for the NBA playoffs during each of the 8 seasons, winning the 2004 NBA Finals.
-On February 5, 2009, WXYT-FM acquired the rights to become the Pistons' flagship station starting in the 2009–10 season.
-The move came shortly after the aforementioned layoffs, switching to a line-up of nationally syndicated shows like The Dan Patrick Show and Fox Sports Radio's Myers and Hartman.
-The Pistons also cited WDFN's weak directional signal, listeners were having difficulty receiving the station without interference.

 On October 1, 2010, WDFN dropped the "Detroit Sports Talk" branding and returned to being "The Fan," but in 2013, it altered the on-air program format significantly, deviating from the former sports format.

 On May 2, 2017, Matt Shepard, one of the few survivors of WDFN's 2009 layoffs, was released by the station after anchoring the morning drive for more than 8 years.
 Shepard had also anchored the hourly sports updates from 2001 through 2007, and again starting in April 2008 after a brief stint at WXYT.
-On November 16, 2017, it was announced that Shepard was coming back to the station, with his morning show relaunched on November 20.
+On November 16, it was announced that Shepard was coming back to the station, with his morning show relaunched on November 20.